A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Collaboration Challenges and On-ramps throughout the Open LLM Lifecycle (RQ1)

+Standardised collaboration platforms, such as Hugging Face, serve as essential intermediaries that enable widespread model distribution and community access, effectively democratizing model availability beyond direct organisational relationships (\textbf{PostReOnR-1})s.
+Open models, released via these platforms, enable distributed practitioners to develop derivative LLMs without direct involvement by the developers of the base LLM (\textbf{PostReOnR-5}).
+From finetune to experimentation, these community initiatives often explore directions that core teams do not or cannot pursue due to resource constraints.
+Feedback mechanisms enable community members to contribute feedback about model performance, limitations, and potential improvements (\textbf{PostReOnR-4}).
+While feedback tends to be reactive rather than proactive, it provides valuable insights for model refinement.
+LLM releases further can catalyse new collaborative initiatives that build upon lessons learned and resources developed, creating successive waves of community-driven projects with improved methodologies and focus (\textbf{PostReOnR-7}).
+These follow-up projects often inherit infrastructure and knowledge while addressing limitations identified in earlier efforts.

-\textbf{On-ramp: Adapting LLMs for local languages and contexts.} Regional partnerships have focused on adapting base models for local languages and cultural contexts, often involving multiple stakeholders from a geographic region working toward common goals like language representation.
+Partnerships between model builders and various actors are iterated as a key enabler for different types of collaborations.
+One example is how government and enterprise partnerships enable customised model deployment, creating collaborative relationships that extend beyond simple model distribution to include technical support and customisation guidance (\textbf{PostReOnR-2}).
+These partnerships often serve as showcase examples that demonstrate model capabilities and encourage broader adoption.
+Regional partnerships have focused on adapting base models to local languages and cultural contexts, often involving multiple stakeholders from a geographic region working toward common goals such as language representation (\textbf{PostReOnR-3}).
 AI Singapore exemplifies this approach through the SEA-LION model ecosystem, where partners across Southeast Asia have fine-tuned the models for local applications.
-For example, organizations in Thailand (Visitec) and Indonesia (GoTo) have created derivatives, with GoTo developing a customer service assistant integrated into their payments app that operates in Javanese, Sundanese, and Indonesian.
-This creates positive feedback loops where \textit{``Many of these partners had contributed data and can now benefit from the open source model output, which further encourages future collaboration and motivation to share and pool resources.''}
+For example, organisations in Thailand (Visitec) and Indonesia (GoTo) have created derivatives, with GoTo developing a customer service assistant integrated into their payments app that operates in Javanese, Sundanese, and Indonesian.

-\textbf{On-ramp: Community-driven feedback.} Developers establish feedback mechanisms that enable community members to contribute feedback about model performance, limitations, and potential improvements.
-While feedback tends to be reactive rather than proactive, it provides valuable insights for model refinement.
-I8 from Ai2 acknowledges the value of community input: \textit{``we are getting feedback from the community.
-That is always useful,''} while expressing interest in more structured engagement similar to the Aya project's approach of \textit{``getting a lot of language help for languages that they do not speak from the community.''} SpeakLeash also proactively collects community feedback through their public-facing interfaces for their Bielik model where Polish language community members could interact with the model and provide refinement suggestions, with the community ultimately contributing to numerous evaluation benchmarks developed for the project.